BLCM/bl3cabinetsorter/templates/home.md

 This wiki is a resource for users who are just looking to run some mods.
-For information on actually building your own mods, the [BLCMods Wiki](https://github.com/BLCM/BLCMods/wiki) is your best starting point.
+For information on actually building your own mods, the [BLCMods Wiki](https://github.com/BLCM/BLCMods/wiki/Borderlands-3-Modding-Info) is your best starting point.
-The Borderlands 3-specific pages are categorized near the bottom.

 # Mod Categories